Purushothaman-natarajan/Yoga_Pose-Image-Classification/README.md

 # Multilabel Classification with Various Base Models and Hyperparameter Tuning

 This GitHub repository contains code for multilabel classification of 107 classes using different base models: VGG16, VGG19, ResNet50, InceptionV3, DenseNet121, and MobileNetV2.
 The project focuses on customizing these models and evaluating their performance in the multilabel classification task.

+## Dataset Source

+The dataset used in this project can be found [here](https://www.kaggle.com/datasets/shrutisaxena/yoga-pose-image-classification-dataset).

 Here's an overview of the steps involved in the image processing and model tuning process:

 ## Image Processing Steps
 1. **Array NumPy Conversion**: The images were processed into NumPy arrays for efficient handling in deep learning models.